Free Produce Box Giveaway Today At Highland Baptist In Molino

 It will take place from 5-6 p.m., or while supplies last at the church, 6240 Highway 95A in Molino.
 It is limited to one box per vehicle, rain or shine.
 The produce is being provided in conjunction with the USDA and Gulf Coast Produce.

-The church will hold the produce giveaway each Wednesday afternoon for August from 5-6 p.m.
+The church will also hold the produce giveaway on Wednesday, August 26 from 5-6 p.m.

 For more information call (850) 587-5174.